 The BTA has for many years benefitted from a close relationship with the UK Chamber of Shipping, with the Secretariat of the BTA long being carried out by the UK Chamber.

 This relationship were further cemented in April 2018, when to ensure its longevity and ongoing strength, the BTA formally became a part of the UK Chamber of Shipping, thereby extending the offering to BTA members of the full suite of Chamber benefits, including expert policy advice, enhanced access to regulators and a stronger voice.

-Now tug-operating members of the BTA are full members of the Chamber and hence may participate in the full range of Chamber committees, panels, seminars and networking events.
+Tug-operating members of the BTA are full members of the Chamber and hence may participate in the full range of Chamber committees, panels, seminars and networking events.
 The full range of Chamber benefits may be viewed here.

 Officers of the British Tugowners Association

-- Vice Chairman: Nick Jeffery, Solent Towage/Ostensjo
+- Chairman: Nick Jeffery, Solent Towage/Ostensjo

 - Honorary President: Tom Woolley, Targe Towing